Button-Accordion Tunes 2 Play 4 Fun

 Beats are musical pulses, uniformly repetitive in time, and can be created in a number of ways.

-Topics 4 to 6 are about Zoom and Home practice, and Topic 7 is our usual look ahead to the next Unit (9).
+Topics 5 & 6 are about Zoom and Home practice, and Topic 7 is our usual look ahead to the next Unit (9).

 Picture

-Melodic Beats can have at least three purposes:
+Melodic Beats can have a number of purposes:

 i) as a contribution to the